RedHatInsights/insights-core/docs/docs_guidelines.rst

 The following show how the ``lspci`` module documentation is rendered as HTML.

 .. figure:: lspci_doc.png
-   :alt: LSPCI Mapper Module Web Page
+   :alt: LSPCI Parser Module Web Page

 References
 ==========